Puerto Rico to reopen beaches, relax coronavirus curfew

 Gov. Pedro Pierluisi stressed alcohol will be banned at beaches and other places, and that social distancing is required between people who are not family members, with no large groups allowed to gather.
 Meanwhile, the new curfew will run from 11 p.m. to 5 a.m. and face masks remain mandatory.

-He said the new measures will be in place for 30 days but can be amended any time if there’s a spike in cases.
+He said the new measures go into effect Jan.
+8 and will be in place for 30 days but can be amended any time if there’s a spike in cases.

 The announcement was cheered by many across Puerto Rico who have long sought to visit the U.S. territory’s beaches that had remained off limits to all except those doing exercise.